 Unbalance can be specified in many forms.
 The most common is expressed as a weight of material to be added or removed at a specified correction radius.
 The weight units can be any convenient units; grams (g), ounces (oz), and kilograms (kg) are common units.
 Occasionally Newton's (N) are specified, but for practical use must be converted to available weight scale units.
 Length units are often expressed in; inches (in), millimeters (mm), centimeters (cm), and meters (m).
-The most common combinations used to specify unbalance are ounce-inches (oz-in), gram-inches (g-in), gram-millimeters (kg-m).
+The most common combinations used to specify unbalance are ounce-inches (oz-in), gram-inches (g-in), gram-millimeters (g-mm), gram-centimeters (g-cm), and kilogram-meters (kg-m).